Capital District Beginnings | services for young children with special needs and their families

 Will I have to pay for the evaluation?

-No, the evaluation Early Intervention and CPSE is completed at no cost to families.
+No, the evaluation and CPSE is completed at no cost to families.

 Where will I have to go for the evaluation?